-Pages 411-413: Make sure the students realize that the symbolism tools can change the Symbol's attributes rather quickly.
+Pages 412-414: Make sure the students realize that the Symbolism tools can change the Symbol's attributes rather quickly.
 Sometimes it is better to click and release repeatedly to get a slower, more precise, effect on the symbols.
+Also, understanding symbol sets is key to working with the symbolism tools and should be explained in detail.